-- none do no special checks, accept the lease as is - warn if problems are detected, a warning will be printed, but the lease data will be accepted anyway.
+- none do no special checks; accept the lease as is. - warn if problems are detected, a warning will be displayed, but the lease data will be accepted anyway.
 This is the default value.
-If not explicitly configured to some other value, this level will be used. - fix If data inconsistency is discovered, Kea will try to correct it.
-If the correction is not successful, the data will be inserted anyway. - fix-del If data inconsistency is discovered, Kea will try to correct it.
-If the correction is not succesful, the lease will be rejected.
-This setting ensures the data correctness, but some incorrect data may be lost.
-Use with care.

-• del - This is the strictest mode.
+If not explicitly configured to some other value, this level will be used. - fix If a data inconsistency is discovered, Kea will try to correct it.
+If the correction is not successful, the incorrect data will be inserted anyway. - fix-del If a data inconsistency is discovered, Kea will try to correct it.
+If the correction is not successful, the lease will be rejected.
+This setting ensures the data's correctness, but some incorrect data may be lost.
+Use with care. - del This is the strictest mode.
 If any inconsistency is detected, the lease is rejected.
 Use with care.

-This feature is currently implemented for memfile backend.
+This feature is currently implemented for the memfile backend.